Sermon: Faith (Part Seven)

 I Corinthians 2:14 But the natural man does not receive the things of the Spirit of God, [Did you read that?
 Did you understand it?] for they are foolishness to him; nor can he know them, because they are spiritually [through God's Holy Spirit] discerned.

 So God calls.
 That is a free, unmerited act on His part.
 God reveals Himself and He reveals the true Christ, and separates Him away from all of the false Christs that this world has.
 Otherwise we would never ever find them in the midst of all the confusion that Satan has spread.
 We cannot have faith in something that has never been revealed to us.
 We cannot have faith in someone who has never been revealed to us.

-The corollary is that once God reveals the faith by which we believe the revelation has been a gift of His, we would never have that faith unless He gave it to us.
-Unless we are led by His Spirit there would be no saving faith.
+The corollary is that once God reveals the faith by which we believe the revelation has been a gift of His.
+We would never have that faith unless He gave it to us.
+Unless we are led by His Spirit, there would be no saving faith.
 God leads us to repentance.
-Again it is His Spirit that convicts us of sin, judgment, and His righteousness.
-He then gives us His Spirit as a gift, impregnating us to eternal life, and the production of the fruit of His Spirit.
+Again, it is His Spirit that convicts us of sin, judgment, and His righteousness.
+He then gives us His Spirit as a gift, begetting us to eternal life, and the production of the fruit of His Spirit.